AugurProject/V2Migration/V2Deployment.md

 ## DApps, Non-Custodial Exchanges - REP Migration

+At any time after this notice is published, rename the current REP token to "REPv1".
+See ["REP Naming Convention"](#REP-Naming-Convention) above.

 Assuming your exchange or application does not take custody of users REP tokens, the migration should play out similar to the SAI to DAI migration by MakerDAO earlier this year.
-Users will need to withdraw the REP tokens and participate in the migration themselves, with no _immediate_ need to do so.
-To support the new REPv2 token upon deployment, you would need to list a new market or pool with the new REPv2 token, alongside the REP market or pool.
+Users will be able to withdraw the REP tokens and participate in the migration themselves, with no _immediate_ need to do so.
+To support the new REPv2 token upon deployment, you would need to list a new market or pool with the new REPv2 token, alongside the REPv1 market or pool.

-> <b>Summary for DApps, Non-Custodial Exchanges: </b> Alert your users of Augur v2's upcoming deployment by using the FAQ for users above.
+> <b>Summary for DApps, Non-Custodial Exchanges: </b> Rename the current REP token to "REPv1".
+Alert your users of Augur v2's upcoming deployment by using the FAQ for users above.

 ## DApps, Non-Custodial Exchanges - Use It Or Lose It